 What is the Evolutionary Theory?

 Just as quantum theory splits the possibility and choice across two different entities (namely the measured and the measuring systems), similarly, evolutionary theory splits the possibility and choice across two different entities—namely, the organism and the environment.
 In essence, the organism is analogous to the measured system of quantum theory, while the environment is analogous to the measuring system.
 Both theories suffer from the same problem of creating definiteness from a possibility.
-In the case of evolution, for example, there is no reason to say that the organism is the “possibility” when the same organism could be considered the “choice” exercised by the environment.
+In the case of evolution, for example, there is no reason to say that the organism is the “possibility” when the environment could be called the “possibility” and the organism could be considered the “choice” exercised by the organism upon the environment.

 Where Lies the Problem?